 Consultancy work for Greg currently focuses on working with a number of church and mission organisations, providing supervision and training for staff within these organisations, as well as consulting on complex leadership breakdown or the promotion of positive psychological health.
 Greg utilises a strength-based approach, helping teams to develop self-insight and increase overall effectiveness.
 Greg has also lectured in pastoral counselling at a number of theological training colleges.

 In the past five years Greg has become increasingly involved in working with individuals struggling with pornography use, consulting with a number of organisations on issues related to the negative impact of pornography use.
 He is passionate about the importance of educating parents and adolescents about the neurobiological and interpersonal dangers of sustained viewing of pornography, providing seminars and consultancy work in this field.

 Greg lives with his wife, Lauren, and their four children (twin daughters and two sons).
 Greg enjoyed golf and surfing once upon a time before children arrived.
-He has recently joined the ranks of stand-up paddle boarders cruising the local waters.
+He is a keen fisherman and is currently chasing kingfish in his kayak.

 Leisa is a Clinical Psychologist with a Bachelor of Science (Psychology) and Masters in Psychology (Clinical) from University of New South Wales.
 She is currently undertaking further postgraduate study at the University of Sydney in Coaching and Positive Psychology.
 She is married with young adult children.

 Leisa has many years of experience working with a range of issues such as depression, anxiety and stress, but particularly specialises in individuals struggling with emotionally draining or challenging relationships- for example with children, parents, extended family or work colleagues.